argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

     ```

-    1. If the data structure is a list of dictionaries, the keys in the dictionary must match the fields in the dataset.
-In this case, the fields are `question` and `answer`.
-We would not advise you to to define dictionaries.
-Instead use the `Record` object.
+    1. The data structure's keys must match the fields or questions in the Argilla dataset.
+In this case, there are fields named `question` and `answer`.
-    2. Let's say that your data structure has keys `query` and `response` instead of `question` and `answer`.
-You can use the `mapping` parameter to map the keys in the data structure to the fields in the dataset.
+    2. The data structure has keys `query` and `response` and the Argilla dataset has `question` and `answer`.
+You can use the `mapping` parameter to map the keys in the data structure to the fields in the Argilla dataset.

+=== "From a Hugging Face dataset"

+    You can also add records to a dataset using a Hugging Face dataset.
+This is useful when you want to use a dataset from the Hugging Face Hub and add it to your Argilla dataset.

+    You can add the dataset where the column names correspond to the names of fields, questions, metadata or vectors in the Argilla dataset.

+    If the dataset's schema does not correspond to your Argilla dataset names, you can use a `mapping` to indicate which columns in the dataset correspond to the Argilla dataset fields.

+    ```python
+    from datasets import load_dataset

+    hf_dataset = load_dataset("imdb", split="train[:100]") # (1)

+    dataset.records.log(records=hf_dataset)
+    ```

+    1. In this example, the Hugging Face dataset matches the Argilla dataset schema.
+If that is not the case, you could use the `.map` of the `datasets` library to prepare the data before adding it to the Argilla dataset.

+    Here we use the `mapping` parameter to specify the relationship between the Hugging Face dataset and the Argilla dataset.

+    ```python
+    dataset.records.log(records=hf_dataset, mapping={"txt": "text", "y": "label"}) # (1)
+    ```

+    1. In this case, the `txt` key in the Hugging Face dataset corresponds to the `text` field in the Argilla dataset, and the `y` key in the Hugging Face dataset corresponds to the `label` field in the Argilla dataset.

 ### Updating records in a dataset